 5. Get Excited and Motivated

 Nothing kills a project faster than boredom.
 Be thrilled about your project, just like a sky diver about to plunge from a plane.
 Remind yourself the reason you’re writing.
 Is it to improve your writing ability?
-Maybe you’re finally blocking out time to write that belated story.
+Maybe you’re finally finishing that forgotten story.
 Use that focus to propel your efforts and stay on top of your game.

 6. NaNoWriMo Is What You Make of It

 Ultimately, this event is determined by your goals and objectives.
 Some participates use it as a means to get motivated and don’t care about reaching 50,000 words.
 Others see it as a challenge that must be completed, up until the final letter.

 Set goals within your means and remember to enjoy the process.
 If it becomes too hectic or stressful, that will hinder the creative process.
 Turn it down a notch, or meditate for a while.